Accessing Phone number settings

 - Washington

-- A clear message at the start: “This call is being recorded.”
+- A clear message at the start of the call, for example: “This call is being recorded.”

-- Some teams also play a beep tone during the call as an extra signal.
+- Some teams also play a periodic beep tone during the call as an additional signal.

-- If the caller stays on the line after the message, many places treat that as an agreement.
-(Rules vary, announcing up front is the safest.)
+- If the caller stays on the line after the announcement, many jurisdictions treat that as implied consent.
+Rules vary, so announcing upfront is always the safest approach.

 - Keep the wording simple: “This call is being recorded.”

-- Keep basic logs showing that the notice played.
+- Maintain basic logs confirming that the notice played.